Florida Department of Health in Martin Providing Lifesaving Naloxone to Reduce Substance Abuse Deaths

 Naloxone is a medication that reverses the effects of an opioid overdose, restoring breathing and consciousness within minutes of being administered to a person who has overdosed.
 Naloxone can be administered by a bystander (non-healthcare professional) before emergency medical assistance becomes available, but it is not intended to substitute for professional medical care.
 Individuals should call 911 immediately when an opioid overdose is suspected, before administering Naloxone.

-Persons requesting a kit from DOH-St. Lucie County must meet the following eligibility:
+Persons requesting a kit from DOH-Martin County must meet the following eligibility:

 - Must be 18 years old or older

 - Individuals at risk of experiencing an opioid overdose